 Grimwood tapped his foot.
 Once, pat-pat, twice.
 Same with the rain, it continued its relentless drips and drops.
 He looked out from his shelter.
 A cave, more like an overhang, was cut into the side of the mountain – high on the mountain.
 Lament’s Perch.
-He’d been looking for it for a few days now, one of the peaks around here had been the famed home of Lament, North Watchman of the passed era.
+He’d been looking for it for a few days now, one of the peaks around here had been the famed home of Lament, North Watchman of the past era.
 He’d certainly done more than watch though.
 Why Zohar had sent him up here, he didn’t know.
 Somewhere though, there was something and he would ‘just know’ when he found it.
-He could replay their conversation a thousand times and it still left that same empty feeling of not really knowing what he was doing up here.
+He could replay their conversation a thousand times and it still left that same empty feeling of not knowing what he was doing up here.

-“Just go there Grimwood.”
-Zohar said.
+“Just go there, Grimwood,” Zohar said.

 “Yeah, but why?
 What am I looking for?”